Everyone knows it’s easier and less expensive to keep an existing customer than it is to land a new one. That’s not rocket science.

 Engaging all of your users all of the time

 Achieving consistent feature adoption is all about keeping your users engaged at each step in their journey.
-Our Product-Led Growth Flywheel framework covers the 4 stages of the user journey—evaluator, beginner, regular, and champion—and aligns those against the key actions users need to take to move from one stage to the next: activate, adopt, adore, and advocate.
+Our Product-Led Growth Flywheel framework covers the 5 stages of the user journey—Stranger, Explorer, Beginner, Regular, and Champion—and aligns those against the key actions users need to take to move from one stage to the next: Evaluate, Activate, Adopt, Expand, and Advocate.

 While you might assume that feature adoption is mostly an issue for beginners who are working through activation and adoption, adoption is actually important at every stage of the journey.